Design & Engineering Technology

 Upon completion of this program, the student will be able to:

-- solve technical engineering problems by applying design and engineering process methodologies; critique and analyze the success or failure of the process and the solutions.
+- solve architectural and engineering technical problems by applying design and engineering process methodologies.

 - apply the appropriate use of representational media, including study and presentation models (electronic and physical), freehand and conceptual drawing, technical documentation, and diagramming.